kazurayam/UsingMaterialsInKatalonStudio/TSC10_visit_2_environments.md

 And I would call http://demoaut-mimic.kazurayam.com/ as *development* environment.
 ![mimic](docs/images/demoaut-mimic.kazurayam.com/)

+You can easily see the development environment is slightly different from the production.

 ### output

 The test suite collection `TSC10_visit_2_environments` create `./Materials/index.html` as follows: